maykinmedia/consumerjs/doc/utils.md

 <a name="isObject"></a>

 ## isObject(object) ⇒ <code>boolean</code>
-Returns whether object is an object
+Returns whether object is an object.

 **Kind**: global function